-Why Manchester United Erred by Sacking Jose Mourinho.
+Four Reasons Why Manchester United Erred by Sacking Jose Mourinho.

-The decision to sack was rushed
+1. The decision to sack was rushed

-Part of the problem was what Manchester united is said to be about.
+Part of the problem was what Manchester United is said to be about.
 In an attempt to address this identity issue, the leadership at the club succumbed to pressure from the fans and rushed the decision.

 Playing good football doesn’t necessarily mean playing the Alex Ferguson way, or the Pep Guardiola way.
 It’s about an efficient balance between attacking and defending.
-Unless this can be accepted, Manchester united will continue hunting for the right manager, and stay far away from being a major European force for a while.
+Unless this can be accepted, Manchester United will continue hunting for the right manager, and stay far away from being a major European force for a while.

-They failed to recognize the progress under Mourinho
+2. They failed to recognize the progress under Mourinho

 Developing young players.

 Those who blamed him for playing too defensive don’t care to remember, how he set up against Chelsea, Arsenal, and Fulham in his final weeks.
 In all those games, Man united played with fluidity allowing Martial, Mata, Lingard, and Rashford to flourish.
-Rashford emerging as best player in each of those games
+Rashford emerging as the best player in each of those games.

 This is the Mourinho way.
 His teams typically play on the break, but with more composure and discipline and tactical awareness, approaching each opponent as they come.